lost-scripts/.github/DEVELOPMENT.md

 	git commit -m "ls_my_script: Initial commit"
 	```

 	> :bulb: **Tip:** To preserve symbolic links as-is in your backups with [_7-Zip_](https://www.7-zip.org/), [_PeaZip_](https://peazip.github.io/) and so, use _tar_ as archive format and make sure that _Store symbolic links_ and _Store hard links_ options are checked.
 If using WinRar and "RAR5" as format instead, also make sure the advanced option _Allow absolute paths in symbolic links_ is checked at restoring.
-That way symlinks should restore as actual, error-free, links.
+All that ensures symlinks will be restored as actual, error-free, links.

 	Lastly, make sure the _.gitattributes_ file counts with the lines listed bellow:
  	<br>